prantlf/minified-size/README.md

 npm install --save minified-size
 ```

-Get the expected minified size of a sample file:
+Get the original, expected minified and gzipped sizes (in bytes) of a sample file:

 ```javascript
 const minifiedSize = require('minified-size')